lailabougria/lailabougria/README.md

 - ☁ I'm a [Microsoft Azure MVP](https://mvp.microsoft.com/en-us/PublicProfile/5004984)
 - 🌍 I'm half Spanish, half Moroccan, and was born and raised in Belgium
 - 🎤 I speak at conferences and user groups (checkout my [Sessionize profile](https://sessionize.com/noctovis/) and [talks repo](https://github.com/lailabougria/talks))
+- 🎥 If you want to watch some of my session, I've collected them on [YouTube](https://www.youtube.com/@laila.bougria)
 - 👯 I volunteer at [women.code(be)](https://womendotcode.be/)
 - 💬 I enjoy talking about software engineering, distributed systems, messaging, observability, the cloud, ...
 - 😄 Pronouns: She/her